uperl/PPIx-DocumentName/README.md

 `$ppi_document` is ideally a `PPI::Document`, but will be auto-up-cast if it is any of the parameters `PPI::Document->new()` understands.

+# CAVEATS

+Under the older API (`-api => 0`; the default), `extract_via_statement`, unlike the other methods in this module, returns empty list instead of undef when it does find a name.
+When using the newer API (`-api => 1`), calls are consistent in scalar and list context.
+New code should therefore use the newer API.

 # ALTERNATIVE NAMES

 Other things I could have called this